Jonathan India Player Props: Reds vs. Diamondbacks

-Jonathan India, who is 2-for-4 in his most recent game, will be in action for the Cincinnati Reds versus the Arizona Diamondbacks at 4:10 PM ET on July 22.
+Jonathan India -- 0-for-3 in his most recent game -- will be in action for the Cincinnati Reds versus the Arizona Diamondbacks, with Jose Ruiz on the mound, on July 23 at 1:40 PM ET.

-He strung together two hits (going 2-for-4) in his last appearance against the Diamondbacks.
+He had a hitless showing in his most recent game (0-for-3) against the Diamondbacks.

 Jonathan India Game Info & Props vs. the Diamondbacks